Distributed Information-based Source Seeking: Experiments

 As a measurement model is needed to estimate the source location, we fit a function for each robot describing the relationship between their measurements and distances to the source before deploying them in source seeking.
 The function is defined by

 where $y_i,r_i$ are the measured data from the $i$th mobile sensor, and $k_i>0,\,b_i>0,\,C_{0,i},\,C_{1,i}$ are the associated model parameters.

-\modified{In the implementation, a robot is deemed to have reached the source if its distance from the source is below $0.5m$.
-A separate program that runs independently from the source seeking algorithm continuously monitors whether any robot has reached the source using the motion capture data and notifies the robots if they make contact with the source. }The accompanying video shows that the robots implementing our distributed algorithm consistently converge to the source.
+In the implementation, a robot is deemed to have reached the source if its distance from the source is below $0.5m$.
+A separate program that runs independently from the source seeking algorithm monitors whether any robot has reached the source using the motion capture data and notifies the robots if they contact the source.
+The accompanying video shows that the robots implementing our distributed algorithm converge to the source consistently.

-\modified{\begin{remark} The hardware implementation is constrained by the lab resources, and it could be more comprehensive than the numerical tests.
-This is one limitation of the experiments which could be improved.
-We consider the hardware experiments to serve as a proof-of-concept showing the proposed algorithms are implementable on physical systems with satisfactory performance.
-We hope the extensive numerical tests and the revised hardware experiments together demonstrate how the algorithm works. \end{remark}}
+\begin{remark} Our lab resources constrain the hardware implementation; thus, the hardware experiments are less comprehensive than the numerical tests, an aspect of the experiments that could be improved.
+Nevertheless, the hardware experiments serve as a proof-of-concept showing the proposed algorithms are implementable on physical systems with satisfactory performance.
+We hope the combination of extensive numerical tests and hardware experiments has demonstrated how the algorithm works. \end{remark}